bojand/ghz/www/docs/example_config.md

 title: Configuration Files
 ---

-All the call options can be specified in JSON or TOML config files and used as input via the `-config` option.
+All the call options can be specified in JSON or TOML config files and used as input via the `--config` option.

 An example JSON config file: